Keray18/GemStone_Classification_App/README.md

 ## 2. Project Overview
 The Gemstone Classification project is a machine learning-based application designed to identify and classify gemstones based on their visual characteristics.
 This project utilizes image data of various gemstones to train a machine learning model, which can then predict the type or class of a given gemstone image.

-The primary goals of this project are:
+The primary goal of this project:
 To provide a user-friendly interface for gemstone classification.

 ## 3. Dataset